DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Experiments

-\textbf{Detail preservation.} To validate the detail-preserving capability of the components we propose, we conduct a series of ablation experiments, as shown in Table~\ref{table:fe_huber}.
-"M.Base" represents our baseline.
-Directly applying constraints in the pixel space (M.pixel) and using the weighted multi-directional gradient loss (M.Huber) cannot improve the model's detail preservation capability, as indicated by the F1 metric.
-This is because, in the single-step paradigm, the model is required to learn both low-frequency structural information and high-frequency details in a single forward pass, which leads to confusion during the learning process.
+\textbf{Detail preservation.} To validate the detail-preserving capability of the components we propose, we conduct a series of ablation experiments, as shown in Table~\ref{table:fe_huber}. ``M.Base" represents our baseline.
+Directly applying constraints in the pixel space (M.pixel) and using the weighted multi-directional gradient loss (M.Huber) cannot improve the model's detail preservation capability, as indicated by the F1 metric. {Moreover, direct pixel-level supervision can lead to structural distortions, as shown in Fig~\ref{fig:pixel_s2}.} This is because, in the single-step paradigm, the model is required to learn both low-frequency structural information and high-frequency details in a single forward pass, which introduces confusion during the learning process.
 When the Fourier Enhancement module is applied to adaptively enhance features in the frequency domain, both the model's generalization and fine-grained details are improved.
 This demonstrates that the Fourier Enhancement module effectively mimics the iterative process's focus on different frequency bands.
 Additionally, with the proposed two-stage training strategy, the model's fine-grained detail is significantly enhanced.
 The second stage only need to optimize details based on the first stage model, thus simplifying the problem of capturing both structure and deatils.
-Fig.~\ref{fig:ablation_s2} presents the qualitative results of the two stages, where the fine-tuned model demonstrates remarkable detail preservation ability, highlighting the effectiveness of our strategy in improving the visual quality.
+Fig.~\ref{fig:ablation_s2} presents the qualitative results of the two stages, where the fine-tuned model demonstrates a remarkable detail preservation ability, highlighting the effectiveness of our strategy in improving the visual quality.